RxJS | ReactiveX | @ GitHub

 obs = Rx.Observable.create(fn)

-Method to create a custom observable; returns an object having subscribe
+Method to create a custom observable; returns an object having subscribe method on it.

 obs.subscribe(obj)